How Children Grieve Differently by Age: A Complete Developmental Guide

 What all grieving children need, regardless of age

+Adults who can hold their pain without trying to fix it.
 Children need to know their grief is not a problem to be solved.
 They need adults who can sit with their sadness, their anger, their confusion, without rushing to make it better.

+Permission to grieve in their own way.
 Some children cry.
 Some get angry.
 Some seem unaffected.
 Some grieve in waves.
 All of these are normal.

+Honest, age appropriate information.
 Children know when adults are hiding the truth.
 They fill in the gaps with their imagination, which is almost always worse than reality.

+Opportunities to remember.
 Memory keeps connection alive.
 Photos, stories, rituals, and objects help children maintain a relationship with the person who died.

 Common mistakes adults make across all ages

+Expecting grief to look like sadness.
 Grief in childhood often looks like anger, withdrawal, defiance, or physical symptoms.
 Adults who only recognise tears miss most of what grieving children are experiencing.

 How to know if a child needs professional support